Deltares/rtc-tools-interface/README.md

 - `get_finite_difference_rhs_sensitivity_analysis()`

 This method is intended for problems with discrete optimization variables.
-It recreates and resolves the optimization problem multiple times, each time relaxing the hard constraints introduced by one earlier priority by a fixed percentage.
+It recreates and resolves the optimization problem multiple times, each time relaxing the hard constraints introduced by one earlier priority.
 By default, the method evaluates four relaxation levels:

 - `1%`
 - `2%`